Itera/firebase-workshop/README.md

-# Web development with Firebase Course
+# Web development with Firebase 🔥
 Welcome to our Firebase course 🙌.
 This course will help you understand some of the basic functionality of Firebase and how to use it together with a web application to create awesome stuff!

 ## 1 Prerequisites